-EU's GDPR data rules come into force

-New European Union rules on data protection formally come into effect on Friday.
+US news sites unavailable in EU over GDPR

+The Chicago Tribune and LA Times were among those saying they were currently unavailable in most European countries.

+Meanwhile complaints were filed against US tech giants within hours of the General Data Protection Regulation (GDPR) taking effect.

-The General Data Protection Regulation (GDPR) gives EU citizens more rights over how their personal information is used.
+GDPR gives EU citizens more rights over how their information is used.

-Companies working in the EU must now get express consent to collect personal information, or face hefty fines.

-The measure is an effort by EU lawmakers to limit tech companies' powers.
+It is an effort by EU lawmakers to limit tech firms' powers.

+Under the rules, companies working in the EU - or any association or club in the bloc - must show they have a lawful basis for processing personal data, or face hefty fines.

+There are six legal bases for using personal data, including getting express consent from consumers.
+However, in most cases firms must also show that they need the personal data for a specific purpose.

 Lawmakers in Brussels passed the new legislation in April 2016, and the full text of the regulation has been published online.

-Misusing or carelessly handling personal information will bring fines of up to 20 millions euros ($23.4m;£17.5m), or 4% of a company's global turnover.
+Misusing or carelessly handling personal information will bring fines of up to 20 million euros ($23.4m; £17.5m), or 4% of a company's global turnover.

 In the UK, which is due to leave the EU in 2019, a new Data Protection Act will incorporate the provisions of the GDPR, with some minor changes.

-All EU citizens now have the right to see what information companies they have about them, and to have that information deleted.
+All EU citizens now have the right to see what information companies have about them, and to have that information deleted.

 Companies must be more active in gaining consent to collect and use data too, in theory spelling an end to simple "I agree with terms and conditions" tick boxes.